Inzurriaga/Front-end-flash-cards/README.md

 ```

 ## Project Development Notes:
    Flash cards for Dummnies was built using ReactJS, and tested using Jest and Enyzme.
 The project incorporates class and functional components, along SASS styling for visualization.
-Flash cards for Dummnies was created over a 1 week period as a 3-person group project in Module 2 of the Front-End Engineering program at Turing School of Software and Design.
+Flash cards for Dummnies was created over a 1 week period as in Module 2 of the Front-End Engineering program at Turing School of Software and Design.